opensearch-project/project-website/_posts/2024-12-17-vscode-osd-setup.markdown

 ## Wrapping up

-While these tools aren't a replacement for a thorough understanding of the OSD codebase, they help streamline your development workflow.
+While these tools aren't a replacement for a thorough understanding of the OSD codebase, they can help to streamline your development workflow.
 By automating tasks like server startup, debugging, and linting, they reduce time spent on configuration and allow you to focus on writing code.
 These tools make the development and PR process more efficient, saving you time and boosting productivity.